v0.08 🌳

-The U.S. shipbuilding industry is grappling with a significant crisis, having collapsed over the past generation.
+The U.S. shipbuilding industry is grappling with a critical crisis, having collapsed over the past generation.
 Currently, the U.S. produces less than 1% of the world's commercial vessels, a stark decline from its position as the leading shipbuilder in 1975.
 This downturn is largely attributed to protectionist policies, which have been detrimental to the industry's competitiveness [e1720faa].

 In a bid to revitalize its shipbuilding capabilities, the U.S. Navy is collaborating with South Korean shipbuilder Hanwha Ocean Co., which recently acquired a former U.S. Navy shipyard in Philadelphia.
 This partnership aims to enhance shipbuilding efforts amid China's rapid naval expansion, where 1,749 large oceangoing vessels are currently under construction compared to a mere five in the U.S. as of early 2023 [ee896352][e1720faa].